 Our program is structured to provide resources and mentorship to groom passionate young physicians for careers as physician-scientists in pediatric hematology and oncology.

-Our three-year fellowship, a combined program of Oishei Children’s Hospital and Roswell Park Comprehensive Cancer Center, provides training in pediatric hematology and oncology through strong clinical and research opportunities.
+Our three-year fellowship is a combined program of Oishei Children’s Hospital and Roswell Park Comprehensive Cancer Center and accredited by the Accreditation Council of Graduate Medical Education (ACGME).

 The postdoctoral education prerequisite is three years of general pediatric residency training.